lostatc/xpct/README.md

 The last two stable Rust releases are supported.
 Older releases may be supported as well.

-The MSRV will only be increased when necessary to take advantage of new Rust features—not every time there is a new Rust release.
-An increase in the MSRV will be accompanied by a minor semver bump if >=1.0.0 or a patch semver bump if
+The MSRV will only be increased when necessary—not every time there is a new Rust release.
+An increase in the MSRV will be accompanied by a minor semver bump if >=1.0.0 or a patch semver bump if <1.0.0.
-<1.0.0.

 ## Semver Policy